Naveena-Projects/Chicago-Crime-Analyzer/README.md

 4. Create 10 diverse charts in Python for comprehensive data visualization.

 ## Data Set Explanation
 The dataset contains records of reported crimes in Chicago.
 Each record includes details such as the type of crime, location, arrest status, and other relevant information.
-The fields in the dataset are as follows o	- ID: Unique identifier for each crime incident. o	- Case Number: Unique case number assigned to each incident. o	- Date: Date and time when the crime occurred. o	- Block: Block where the crime occurred. o	- IUCR: Illinois Uniform Crime Reporting code assigned to the crime type. o	- Primary Type: Primary classification of the crime. o	- Description: Detailed description of the crime. o	- Location Description: Description of the location where the crime occurred. o	- Arrest: Indicates whether an arrest was made (TRUE/FALSE). o	- Domestic: Indicates whether the crime was domestic-related (TRUE/FALSE). o	- Beat: Police beat where the crime occurred. o	- District: Police district where the crime occurred. o	- Ward: Ward where the crime occurred. o	- Community Area: Community area where the crime occurred. o	- FBI Code: FBI code classification for the crime. o	- X Coordinate: X coordinate of the crime location. o	- Y Coordinate: Y coordinate of the crime location. o	- Year: Year when the crime was reported. o	- Updated On: Date when the record was last updated. o	- Latitude: Latitude of the crime location. o	- Longitude: Longitude of the crime location. o	- Location: Combined latitude and longitude in a string format.
+The fields in the dataset are as follows:

+- ID: Unique identifier for each crime incident.
+- Case Number: Unique case number assigned to each incident.
+- Date: Date and time when the crime occurred.
+- Block: Block where the crime occurred.
+- IUCR: Illinois Uniform Crime Reporting code assigned to the crime type.
+- Primary Type: Primary classification of the crime.
+- Description: Detailed description of the crime.
+- Location Description: Description of the location where the crime occurred.
+- Arrest: Indicates whether an arrest was made (TRUE/FALSE).
+- Domestic: Indicates whether the crime was domestic-related (TRUE/FALSE).
+- Beat: Police beat where the crime occurred.
+- District: Police district where the crime occurred.
+- Ward: Ward where the crime occurred.
+- Community Area: Community area where the crime occurred.
+- FBI Code: FBI code classification for the crime.
+- X Coordinate: X coordinate of the crime location.
+- Y Coordinate: Y coordinate of the crime location.
+- Year: Year when the crime was reported.
+- Updated On: Date when the record was last updated.
+- Latitude: Latitude of the crime location.
+- Longitude: Longitude of the crime location.
+- Location: Combined latitude and longitude in a string format.